rimutaka/spotify-playlist-builder/README.md

-# Chrome plugin for generating a random playlist from your library tracks, albums and playlists
+# Chrome extension for generating a random playlist from your library tracks, albums and playlists

-Spotify used to have a play button inside My Library.
-It would play all the tracks from anything that was in the library, including albums and playlists.
+Spotify removed Play button inside _My Library_.
+It is no longer possible to shuffle and play all the tracks from My Library, including albums and playlists.

-This feature is only available for Liked Songs.

-This plugin rebuilds a playlist of your choosing with random tracks from not just Like Songs, but also Albums and Playlists you liked.
+This extension builds a playlist out of random tracks found in your library.
+It picks tracks from Liked Songs, Liked Albums and Liked Playlists.

-It is an early prototype and is not intended for use anyone other than me, the developer - it's just too early.

-## How it works
+* Install the extension
+* Log into spotify
+* Create a new playlist
+* Click on the extension button in the toolbar menu to add tracks

+The extension adds random tracks to the current playlist in the background.
+You can close the Spotify tab or navigate away from the playlist.

+There is no progress or completion notification from the extension - reload the playlist to see if enough tracks have been added.

+### Feedback and bug reports

+This project is under active development may not always.
+Open an issue if you run into problems or have any kind of feedback.

+### Privacy policy

+This extension does not collect any information about the user or user activities.
+The only site it communicates with is Spotify.

+## Under the hood

 The plugin intercepts the session token from Spotify requests and impersonates the Spotify client to:
 * read the contents of the user library